motm-therapy/website/docs/providers/jasmine.md

 ## Approach

-As your counselor, Jasmine will use her rich behavioral-focused and integrative healthcare backgrounds to inform her therapeutic approach.
-She will work with you to create a strengths-based, goal-oriented, treatment program that is specialized to meet your individual needs.
+As your counselor, Jasmine will combine her extensive background in behavioral-focused therapy and integrative healthcare to create a tailored therapeutic experience.
+She believes in a strengths-based, collaborative approach, working closely with you to develop a treatment plan that aligns with your personal goals and unique needs.
+Jasmine draws on evidence-based techniques to foster resilience and growth, ensuring that each session is both goal-oriented and supportive, empowering you to make meaningful, lasting changes in your life.

 ## Education